hmlongco/Resolver/README.md

 Note that Resolver 1.2 changed how arguments are passed to the registration factory order to provide better support for passing and handling both single and multiple arguments.

-This is, unfortunately, a breaking change to Resolver 1.1.X, but as the end result is much cleaner code I think it's worth it.
+This is, unfortunately, a breaking change from Resolver 1.1.X, but as the end result is much cleaner code I think it's worth it.
+If you're *not* using arguments then you should see no issues whatsoever.

 See: [Passing and Handling Multiple Arguments](./Documentation/Arguments.md#multiple)